Sergio Matabuena

-Sergio Matabuena Delgado (born 12 February 1979) is a Spanish retired footballer who played as a defensive midfielder.
+Sergio Matabuena Delgado (born 12 February 1979) is a Spanish former professional footballer who played as a defensive midfielder.

 Club career

 Matabuena was born in Santander, Cantabria.
 A product of his hometown club Racing de Santander's youth system, he made his debut in La Liga on 17 November 2002 in a 1–2 home loss against RCD Mallorca, and scored his first goals in the following season.

-Never an undisputed starter, Matabuena would be a mere training partner upon Gonzalo Colsa's return to Racing in 2006 and, after only five appearances during 2006–07, he moved to Sporting de Gijón in the second division, being instrumental in helping them achieve a 2008 top flight return.
+Never an undisputed starter, Matabuena would be a mere training partner upon Gonzalo Colsa's return to Racing in 2006 and, after only five appearances during 2006–07, he moved to Sporting de Gijón in the Segunda División, being instrumental in helping them achieve a 2008 top-flight return.
 In a campaign in which he collected 14 yellow cards (also netting two late goals in a 2–2 draw at Córdoba CF), he earned the affectionate nickname "Matabuena Gattuso".

-Matabuena appeared significantly less in the following top level seasons – 14 matches in 2009–10 – being only second or third-choice holding midfielder.
-On 13 January 2011, at nearly 32, he returned to the second level and signed for Real Valladolid.
+Matabuena appeared significantly less in the following top-tier seasons – 14 matches in 2009–10 – being only second or third-choice holding midfielder.
+On 13 January 2011, aged 32, he returned to the second division and signed for Real Valladolid.